asdfmi/browgent/portal/domain/README.md

 # Workflow Domain Layer

-This package translates the DDD specification in `docs/domain_design.rst` into executable aggregates, entities, and value objects that the rest of Browgent can reuse without depending on infrastructure concerns.
+This package translates the DDD specification in `docs/domain_design.rst` into executable aggregates, entities, and value objects that the rest of Agent Flow can reuse without depending on infrastructure concerns.

 ## Modules